 Despite the angry attacks on its own tax arrangements, Google is well on its way to snatching Apple’s crown as the kingpin consumer technology firm of the 21st century.
 As it amasses more and more data on its users, its position as the world’s dominant internet company grows stronger every day.

 Its grip over the smartphone industry is tightening, while its tentacles spread ever farther from its origins in internet search.
 The Google X research laboratory is working on two potentially ground-breaking products: a driverless car and internet-connected glasses.
+With autonomous software technology advancing rapidly, it looks like driverless cars may be with us sooner than we think.

 Larry Page, Google’s co-founder and chief executive, seems willing to sacrifice short-term profits to fund these “moonshot” projects.
 Google ploughed $6.8bn into research and development last year – twice Apple’s $3.4bn.
 No coincidence, perhaps, that under Cook, Apple has failed to produce a new category of device to capture consumers’ imaginations, as Jobs achieved with the iPhone and iPad.